fursman/NixOS/README.md

 ## Introduction

-Welcome to my NixOS configuration repository.
-This repository offers a simple yet powerful way to install and configure a NixOS environment, tailored to a modern linux desktop workflow.
+This repository offers a simple yet powerful way to install and configure a NixOS environment tailored to a modern linux desktop workflow with GPU acceleration for containers and virtual environments.
 It leverages NixOS's reproducibility and the flake system to create a consistent and portable setup.

 ## Quick Start